 Discover the amazing city and its magnificent villas

-Mensa Ponderaria is near the cathedral, which recently reopened to the public and in the past was the office for weights and measures located inside the Forum.
-To complete the tour we suggest taking a walk along Via della Sibilla to admire the remains of the Temples of Vesta and Sibilla.
+Near the Cathedral of San Lorenzo is the Mensa Ponderaria, the weights and measures control office inside the Forum in ancient times.
+Don't miss a walk along Via della Sibilla to admire the remains of the Temples of Vesta and Sibilla.

 There are also the famous Albule thermal baths in the area, so-called because they are fed by a natural source of sulphurous waters with anti- inflammatory properties.

-One of the most important Roman architecture complexes in the world is not far from Rome.
+It is one of the most important Roman architecture complexes in the world, located not far from Rome.
 Villa Adriana was built by Emperor Hadrian around 126 AD as his official residence.
-Subsequently left abandoned and subject to raids during the barbarian invasions, it was recovered thanks to extraordinary restoration work starting from the nineteenth century.
+Subsequently left abandoned and subject to raids during the barbarian invasions, it was recovered thanks to extraordinary restoration work starting from the 19th century.
 A pleasant route allows you to explore the area and the various buildings that entirely make up a small town as a whole.

-The visit starts from the rooms on the main floor featuring family crests and mythological scenes linked to the origins and history of the city of Tivoli.
-On the lower floor there is the most sumptuous setting, the Salone della Fontana used for parties and banquets, frescoed by Girolamo Muziano and decorated with a real
+The visit starts from the rooms on the main floor featuring family crests and mythological scenes, linked to the origins and history of the city of Tivoli.
+On the lower floor there is the most sumptuous setting, the Salone della Fontana, used for parties and banquets, frescoed by Girolamo Muziano and decorated with a real rustic-style fountain.

 The Temple of Vesta and the Temple of the Sybil